BedRoc Limited, LLC v. United States: Legal background

 The patent to the land was granted under the Pittman Underground Water Act, that went into effect in 1919.
 Under that law, the Secretary of the Interior could grant patents to people who established a water supply.
 It only applied to Nevada.
 The eighth section of the Pittman Act stated that each patent contained "a reservation to the United States of all the coal and other valuable minerals in the lands" and the right for the government to "prospect for, mine and remove the same" under the laws in force during a disposal of the minerals.

 The Supreme Court cited Watt v.
 Western Nuclear, Inc., a 1983 Supreme Court decision, in which the Court interpreted the mineral reservation of the Stock-Raising Homestead Act (SRHA), that was enacted in 1916.
 The Supreme Court decided gravel was a mineral reserved to the government under the SRHA.
 The Court looked at whether gravel was part of the surface estate, which belongs to the patentee, or to the mineral estate, which belongs to the government.
 It decided substances are reserved to the government when they are mineral in character, can be removed from the soil, can be used for commercial purposes, and when there is no reason for the substance to be included in the surface estate.
-The mineral reservation of the SRHA differs from the one of the Pittman Act, as the SRHA does not include the word "valuable".
+The mineral reservation of the SRHA differs from that of the Pittman Act, as the SRHA does not include the word "valuable".